IRS Form 8606 Instructions

 How do I file IRS Form 8606?

-Form 8606 is filed annually by a taxpayer as part of their federal income tax return for the prior year.
-If you’re filing Form 8606, you’ll want to include it when you file your Form 1040.
+IRS Form 8606 is filed annually by a taxpayer as part of their federal income tax return for the prior year.
+If you’re not required to file a tax return, you would file IRS Form 8606 with the same IRS Service Center where you would normally file your tax return.

 What happens if I don’t file IRS Form 8606?

-Is IRS Form 8606 required for Roth conversions?
+Is IRS Form 8606 required for Roth conversions.

 Where can I find a copy of IRS Form 8606?